kubeshop/testkube-docs/docs/articles/install/standalone-agent.md

 commercial Testkube offering.
 :::

-## Installing the standalone Agent
+## Installing the Standalone Agent

 The following steps are required to install the Standalone Agent into a Kubernetes Cluster: